vincenzomazzeo/swagger-codegen-maven-plugin/README.md

 ## Build

-You'll need a machine with Java 8 and Apache Maven 3 installed.
+Needs a machine with Java 8 and Apache Maven 3 installed.

 Checkout: